Extreme poverty: USAID

 USAID Urban Search and Rescue team Fairfax County performs search and rescue operations in Haiti, 17 January 2010.

-The US Agency for International Development (USAID) is the lead US government agency dedicated to ending extreme poverty.
-Currently the largest bilateral donor in the world, the United States channels the majority of its development assistance through USAID and the US Department of State.
+The US Agency for International Development (USAID) was the lead US government agency dedicated to ending extreme poverty.
+It was the largest bilateral donor in the world, and the United States channeled the majority of its development assistance through USAID and the US Department of State, up until 2025.
 In President Obama's 2013 State of the Union address, he declared, "So the United States will join with our allies to eradicate such extreme poverty in the next two decades ... which is within our reach."
-In response to Obama's call to action, USAID has made ending extreme poverty central to its mission statement.
-Under its New Model of Development, USAID seeks to eradicate extreme poverty through the use of innovation in science and technology, by putting a greater emphasis on evidence based decision-making, and through leveraging the ingenuity of the private sector and global citizens.
+In response to Obama's call to action, USAID had made ending extreme poverty central to its mission statement.
+Under its New Model of Development, USAID sought to eradicate extreme poverty through the use of innovation in science and technology, by putting a greater emphasis on evidence based decision-making, and through leveraging the ingenuity of the private sector and global citizens.

-A major initiative of the Obama administration is Power Africa, which aims to bring energy to 20 million people in Sub-Saharan Africa.
-By reaching out to its international partners, whether commercial or public, the US has leveraged over $14 billion in outside commitments after investing only US$7 billion of its own.
-To ensure that Power Africa reaches the region's poorest, the initiative engages in a transaction based approach to create systematic change.
-This includes expanding access to electricity to more than 20,000 additional households which already live without power.
+A major initiative from the Obama administration was Power Africa, which brought energy to 28 million people in Sub-Saharan Africa.
+By reaching out to its international partners, whether commercial or public, the US had leveraged over $14 billion in outside commitments after investing only US$7 billion of its own.
+To ensure that Power Africa reaches the region's poorest, the initiative engaged in a transaction based approach to create systematic change.
+This includes expanding access to electricity to more than 20,000 additional households which had lived without power.